GLOBAL MARKETS-Stocks snooze in Thanksgiving lull, still on course for best month in three years

 Asia-Pacific valuations https://tmsnrt.rs/2Dr2BQA

 (Reporting by Naomi Rovnick and Stella Qiu.
-Editing by Sam Holmes, Robert Birsel and Toby Chopra)
+Editing by Sam Holmes, Robert Birsel, Toby Chopra and Susan Fenton)

 ((naomi.rovnick@thomsonreuters.com))